carlosisraelsilva/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get a local copy up and running follow these simple example steps and to run this project, install it locally using npm
+> To get started get a local copy up and running install it locally using npm

 ## 👥 Authors <a name="authors"></a>